Empower Cash Account 2023 Review

 The account has no fees.

-Like many accounts out there, the Personal Capital Cash account has other perks in addition to some shortcomings.
+Like many accounts out there, the Empower Cash account has other perks in addition to some shortcomings.

 A Strong Savings Rate

 When shopping for a savings account, interest plays a big (if not the biggest) role in your decision.

 And like many people, you want to earn the highest rate possible.